HomeMy WebLinkAbout06/12/84 MINUTESw �

 various neighbors of the project, met with local clubs and

 hotel development to date.
-W. Langlois stated that the
+Mr. Langlois stated that the

 Edie Webber, 2207 Pacific Coast Highway, submitted petitions

-with 36 signatures of Hermosa Beach merchants and residents.
+with 36 signatures of H6-r1mosa Beach merchants and residents.

 Audrey Louth, 25 - 18th Street, submitted a petition with 20